zilliztech/zdoc/versioned_docs/version-byoc/tutorials/limits-and-restrictions/limits.md

 sidebar_label: "Zilliz Cloud Limits"
 beta: FALSE
 notebook: FALSE
 description: "This page provides information about limits on the Zilliz Cloud platform.
-Submit a request to us if you need to report issues related to these limits. | BYOC"
+You can use the OPS system that Zilliz provides to tune most of the settings mentioned on this page.
+You can still contact us if you need further help. | BYOC"
 type: origin
 token: PuxkwMWvbiHxvTkHsVkcMZP9n5f
 sidebar_position: 1